akhilsonga/CricketAPI/README.md

 ### Images of the cricketer
 - The url for getting the images of the cricketer is http://drexel123.pythonanywhere.com/cricketer_images?name={ Some name of the cricketer }&n_images={ Number of required images }.
 The parameters to be passed is *"name and the required number of image count"*

+### Issues and Limitations
+- Two Major Issues while developing our API
+The poor responsive design of the website made it difficult to retrieve data in some cases.
+Also, we had to specifically use Selenium drivers to perform operations like dynamic scrolling the webpage, filtering the commentary based on innings.
+- Though our API can retrieve as many points as possible either by direct scraping or developing functions that analyze the data for non-default features, there is lot of scope for development.
+- Advanced text-mining and NLP techniques could be run on the acquired data to understand the nuances of the data, especially with the description/commentary of a ball.
+- This would lead to generating more insights making the analysis more robust.